kukabi/HSoM/chapter-05e/README.md

 ```

 -   _Note: Something I don't understand here is that there actually is recursion in this definition._
--   Since the fixed point represent the base condition for a recursive call, yes, I think that _fix_ can be applied to any recursive function.
+-   Since the fixed point represents the base condition for a recursive call, yes, I think that _fix_ can be applied to any recursive function.
 An example:

     ```haskell
     sumNaturalNumbersUpTo :: Integer -> Integer